 During this time, our advising processes are fully online.
 We will not have advising staff available in person to meet with you.
 If you would like to make a virtual appointment, you may schedule an appointment through TerpEngage.
-If you have quick questions and do not want to make a virtual appointment, you can email an advisor.
-If you are unsure who your advisor is or where to direct your question, you can email CASA at firstname.lastname@example.org.
+If you have quick questions and do not want to make a virtual appointment, you can email CASA at email@example.com.

 The Family Education Rights and Privacy Act

 The Family Education Rights and Privacy Act (FERPA) law protects the privacy of student information.
 It is the student’s responsibility to understand these rights.
 We strongly encourage students to maintain their personal confidentiality in terms of their education and privacy.
 However, a student might be waiving their rights if their camera if turned off, someone is in the room, someone can overhear the conversation.
 Please understand that personal and confidential information might be shared during advising conversations.
 We strongly encourage you to seek a private space to have your advising meeting.

 Semester drop-in hours are reserved for quick advising questions or questions about registration or policy.
 If you have any questions or need assistance on a more in-depth topic, you should schedule an advising appointment with an advisor in your department.
 This way, you can secure a 30-minute appointment and be sure you have the time you need to get your questions answered.